Mister-Corn/django-tdd/Notes.md

 ### Aside: Comments

 Remember to write comments that explain _why_.
 Explaining _what_ should be done by the code itself, not by the comments around it.
-Use _what_ only if you're forced/too lazy to refactor spaghetti-ass code, and keep _why_ comments concise and topical.
+Use _what_ only if you're forced to keep/too lazy to refactor spaghetti-ass code, and keep _why_ comments concise and topical.

 > When I first started at Resolver, I used to virtuously pepper my code with nice descriptive comments.
 My colleagues said to me: “Harry, we have a word for comments.
 We call them lies.”
 I was shocked!
 But I learned in school that comments are good practice?